 - Business networking and conferences such as the Biogen conference in Boston in late February

-- With more relevance to most of us, weddings, funerals, birthday parties which make up about 10% of the early super spreading events
+- With more relevance to most of us, weddings, funerals, birthday parties, family get-togethers, which make up about 10% of the early super spreading events

 Most of us aren’t in prison, we don’t live in a nursing home, we don’t work in a meatpacking plant.
 But many people have lately been tempted to go to parties which are clearly a high risk situation.